 Louis Bonaparte (1778-1846)*

 Napoleon’s brother Louis, who was unhappily married to Napoleon’s stepdaughter Hortense de Beauharnais (Josephine’s daughter), had two sons who lived to adulthood.
 Napoléon-Louis (1804-1831), who married Joseph’s daughter Charlotte, died without any children.
-Louis’s second son Louis-Napoléon (1808-1873) became French Emperor Napoleon III.
-His only child, Louis-Napoléon (1856-1879) was killed in an ambush during the Anglo-Zulu War in South Africa at the age of 23, leaving no children.
+Louis’s second son Louis-Napoléon (1808-1873) became French Emperor Napoleon III*.
+Napoleon III’s only legitimate child, Louis-Napoléon (1856-1879) was killed in an ambush during the Anglo-Zulu War in South Africa at the age of 23, leaving no children.
 Napoleon III also had at least three illegitimate children: Bonaventur Karrer (1839–1921); Alexandre-Louis Eugène Bure* (1843-1910); and Louis-Ernest Alexandre Bure (1845-1882).
 Eugène Bure has living descendants.

 Pauline Bonaparte Borghese (1780-1825)

 Napoleon’s fun-loving sister Pauline had one son, Dermide (1798-1804), who died of fever and convulsions at the age of 6.
 Thus Pauline has no living descendants.

 Caroline Bonaparte Murat (1782-1839)*